-Machinedrum’s vinyl only release via All City Records was a take on Sun Ra’s classic Door of the Cosmos.
-The fast paced rhythm was in stark contrast to the original but still managed to retain the chaotic and outer space wonders of Ra’s composition.
+Machinedrum’s vinyl-only release via All City Records was a take on Sun Ra’s classic Door of the Cosmos.
+The fast-paced rhythm was in stark contrast to the original but still managed to retain the chaotic and outer space wonders of Ra’s composition.

-In his first album as a band leader, Aaron Novik gathered an eight-piece band together, under the name Gubbish, and released Notations in Tonations.
+In his first album as a bandleader, Aaron Novik gathered an eight-piece band together, under the name Gubbish, and released Notations in Tonations.
 The album, with shades of gypsy jazz and European folk music, really does sound like Sun Ra taking a trip through the Balkans and recording his findings.

 Dexter is a German producer with a hankering for jazz.
-On his third volume of his Hi-Hat Club series, he flipped a large selection of jazz tracks, with a number of them coming from Sun Ra’s collection.
+On the third volume of his Hi-Hat Club series, he flipped a large selection of jazz tracks, with a number of them coming from Sun Ra’s collection.
 From the names, you can probably guess which ones they are and he maintains the inherent craziness of the music, adding his own shuffling rhythms.

 MADVILLAIN!
 By now, you should know of Madlib’s love for Sun Ra.
 His imagery and way of life has featured in some form or another in Madlib’s life and work starting prominently on Quasimoto’s debut (which will be discussed later).
 For the opening few seconds of Madvillainy, the Beat Konducta took some dissonant chords from Ra’s Contrast and blended them into some weird surf rock percussion and old movie clips.
 It was the perfect sample tapestry for the perfect sample tailor.

 As mentioned above, Quasimoto started the Ra experience in Madlib’s discography.
 Sampling the song of the same name, Lord Quas flipped up a hazed out jam and one of the many standout tracks on The Unseen.